MrBounty/ZipponData/README.md

 You can't update the file.
 You gonna need to implement that yourself.
 The easier way (and only I know), is to parse the entier file and write it into another.

 I will give an example of how I do it.

+# Potential update

+I don't plan do update this but it will depend if my other project need it.

+- Functions to update files
+- Add a header with the data type at the beguinning of the file so no need to make a schema and I can check everytime I write id it's in the good format
+- More type
+- Multi threading